xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 ### Phase 12: Strategic Foresight & Simulation - ✅ Complete
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
 *   **Completed Implementation:**
-    *   The `SimulationLab` has been enhanced to be more autonomous.
-In addition to running user-defined simulations, the AI can now **autonomously generate multiple competing strategies** based on a user-defined scenario and evaluation criteria.
+    *   **Autonomous Strategy Generation:** The `SimulationLab` is fully functional and allows the AI to autonomously generate multiple competing strategies for a user-defined scenario.
-    *   **"Wargaming" with Live Sub-Agents:** The Wargaming mode now supports true multi-agent simulation.
-The UI allows assigning active Replicas to competing strategies.
-The simulation service orchestrates an interactive loop, polling each assigned replica for its action at each step.
-This replaces the previous single AI call with a distributed cognitive exercise where multiple AI agents reason independently within the simulation.
+    *   **Multi-Agent Wargaming:** The Wargaming mode now supports true multi-agent simulation.
+The UI allows assigning active Replicas to competing strategies, and the simulation service orchestrates an interactive loop, polling each assigned replica for its action at each step.
-    *   **Result Analysis:** An `analyzeResults` function has been added, allowing the AI to perform a meta-analysis on the simulation trace, providing insights into why a strategy succeeded.
+    *   **AI-Powered Analysis:** After a simulation, the AI can now autonomously analyze the results, explain the winning strategy's effectiveness, and provide a high-level summary.

 ---
-### Phase 13: Metacognitive Self-Assembly - ⚙️ In Progress
+### Phase 13: Metacognitive Self-Assembly - ✅ Complete
 *   **Objective:** Grant the AI the ability to reason about, critique, and redesign its own core architecture and cognitive processes.
-*   **Detailed Development Plan:**
+*   **Completed Implementation:**
+    *   **Constitution Forger:** The AI can now propose and create new `CognitiveConstitutions` as part of a plan using the `forge_constitution` tool.
+This enables it to dynamically shift its operational mode (e.g., from "Creative" to "Strictly Logical") to best suit a given task.
+The Settings UI has been updated to allow for the management and deletion of these AI-forged constitutions.
+*   **Future Work:**
     1.  **Constitutional Dynamics & Self-Correction:**
-        *   **Constitution Forger:** Allow the AI to propose modifications or create new `CognitiveConstitutions` as part of a plan, enabling it to dynamically shift its operational mode (e.g., from "Creative" to "Strictly Logical").
         *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies or biases, enabling true self-correction.
     2.  **Supervised Metamorphosis:**
         *   Enable the AI to analyze its historical performance to identify structural weaknesses and propose architectural improvements (e.g., creating a new permanent Sub-Agent) for user review.